 This conundrum exposes a central difficulty in the study of conscious awareness and in particular, how it relates to the vegetative state.
-Deeper philosophical considerations notwithstanding, the only reliable method that we have for determining if another being is consciously aware is to ask him/her.
-The answer may take the form of a spoken response or a non-verbal signal (which may be as simple as the blink of an eye, as documented cases of the locked-in syndrome have demonstrated), but it is this answer that allows us to infer conscious awareness.
-In short, our ability to know unequivocally that another being is consciously aware is ultimately determined not by whether they are aware or not, but by their ability to communicate that fact through a recognised behavioural response.
-But what if the ability to blink an eve is lost, yet conscious awareness remains?
-By definition, patients who are diagnosed as vegetative are not able to elicit such behavioural responses.
-Following the logic of this argument then, even if such a patient were consciously aware, he/she would, by definition, have no means of conveying that information to the outside world
+Deeper philosophical considerations notwithstanding, the only reliable method that we have for determining whether another being is consciously aware is to ask him/her.
+The answer may take the form of a spoken response or a nonverbal signal (which may be as simple as the blink of an eye, as documented cases of the lockedin syndrome have demonstrated), but it is this answer that allows us to infer conscious awareness.
+In short, our ability to know unequivocally that another being is consciously aware is ultimately determined, not by whether they are aware or not, but by their ability to communicate that fact through a recognized behavioral response.
+But what if the ability to blink an eye is lost, yet conscious awareness remains?
+By definition, patients who are diagnosed as vegetative are not able to elicit such behavioral responses.
+Following the logic of this argument, then, even if such a patient were consciously aware, he/she would, by definition, have no means for conveying that information to the outside world.

-A novel approach to this problem, using fMRI, to demonstrate preserved conscious awareness in a patient fulfilling the criteria for a diagnosis of vegetative state, has recently been described (25,26).
-In mid-2005, the patient concerned was involved in a road traffic accident.
+A novel approach to this problem has recently been described,^{25,26} using fMRI, to demonstrate preserved conscious awareness in a patient fulfilling the criteria for a diagnosis of vegetative state.
+In mid-2005, the patient concerned was involved in a traffic accident.
 On admission to hospital she had a Glasgow Coma Scale score of 4.
-A computed tomography scan revealed diffuse brain swelling, intraventricular blood in the left lateral ventricle. low attenuation in the left frontal lobe close to the corpus callosum and attenuation change in the right frontal and left posterior temporal regions.
-The following day she underwent a bifrontal decompressive craniectomy and a month later a ventriculoperitoneal shunt was inserted into the right lateral ventricle.
-Between the time of the accident and the fMRI scan in early January 2006, the patient was assessed by a multidisciplinary team employing repeated standardised assessments consistent with the procedure described by Bates (27).
-Throughout this period the patient's behaviour was consistent with accepted guidelines defining the vegetative state (2-4).
-She would open her eves spontaneously, exhibited sleep/wake cycles and had preserved, but inconsistent, reflexive behaviour (startle, noxious, threat, tactile, olfactory).
-No elaborated motor behaviours (regarded as "voluntary" or "willed" responses), were observed from the upper or lower limbs.
-There
+A computed tomography scan revealed diffuse brain swelling, intraventricular blood in the left lateral ventricle, low attenuation in the left frontal lobe close to the corpus callosum, and attenuation change in the right frontal and left posterior temporal regions.
+The following day she underwent a bifrontal decompressive craniectomy, and a month later a ventriculoperitoneal shunt was inserted into the right lateral ventricle.
+Between the time of the accident and the fMRI scan in early January 2006, the patient was assessed by a multidisciplinary team employing repeated standardized assessments consistent with the procedure described by Bates.27 Throughout this period the patient's behavior was consistent with accepted guidelines defining the vegetative state.^{2-4} She would open her eyes spontaneously, exhibited sleep/wake cycles, and had preserved, but inconsistent, reflexive behavior (startle, noxious, threat, tactile, olfactory).
+No elaborated motor behaviors (regarded as "voluntary" or "willed" responses) were observed from the upper or lower limbs.
+There was no evidence of orientation, fixation greater than 5 s, or tracking to visual or auditory stimuli.
+No overt motor responses to command were observed.